 For local moves some agents will send a company inspector to review the damage with you.

 A good moving company will usually respond to damage claims in a timely manner.

 Most moving companies work with local repair companies and usually reserve the right to repair damaged items rather than replace them.

-Moving companies are not responsible for damage to articles in boxes you packed yourself.
+Moving companies are not responsible for damage to articles in boxes you have packed yourself.

-After removing your items from each box, flatten boxes and return to Removals & Storage of Bristol or if you have moved long distance phone a local removal company to collect them.
+After removing your items from each box, flatten boxes and call us and we will come and collect them, or if you have moved long distance phone a local removal company and see if they may collect them.